adambard/learnxinyminutes-docs/bash.html.markdown

 echo ${!other_variable} # => Some string
 # This will expand the value of `other_variable`.

-# Default value for variable:
+# The default value for variable:
 echo "${foo:-"DefaultValueIfFooIsMissingOrEmpty"}"
 # => DefaultValueIfFooIsMissingOrEmpty
 # This works for null (foo=) and empty string (foo=""); zero (foo=0) returns 0.